Johannes Gräff: Extracurricular activities

-Since 2007, Johannes Gräff has been a regular contributor to the science section of the Swiss newspaper Neue Zürcher Zeitung, covering neuroscientific and psychological topics.
-He has been a regular speaker at the Brain Awareness Week since 2016.
+Beyond his own research, Johannes Gräff has been a regular contributor to the science section of the Swiss newspaper Neue Zürcher Zeitung, where he writes on topics spanning neuroscience and psychology.
+He is also a frequent invited speaker during Brain Awareness Week and engages broad audiences through public lectures aimed at fostering a better understanding of memory and memory disorders.